Research

 In memory of

 Edward B. Roberts (1935–2024), doctoral advisor at MIT Sloan, founder of the MIT Entrepreneurship Center, and the person who handed me the alumni-survey methodology between 2005 and 2007.
-A personal reflection on Ed, his lineage through Forrester and Fisher, and what it means to inherit a research tradition lives on Substack:
+A personal reflection on Ed, his lineage through Forrester and Fisher, and what it means to inherit a research tradition:

 Ed Roberts — what an advisor is actually for, and what compounds across generations → Stanford Innovation Survey (2011–present)